Christian Mumenthaler

-Christian Mumenthaler (born 21 June 1969) is a Swiss citizen and current Group Chief Executive Officer of Swiss Re, a position he has held since July 1 2016.
+Christian Mumenthaler (born 21 June 1969) is a Swiss citizen and former Group Chief Executive Officer of Swiss Re, a position he held from 1 July 2016 until 30 June 2024.

 Education

 Mumenthaler holds a PhD from the Institute of Molecular Biology and Biophysics at the Swiss Federal Institute of Technology in Zürich.

 Career

 Christian Mumenthaler started his career in 1997 as an associate with the Boston Consulting Group.

 He joined Swiss Re in 1999 and was responsible for key company projects.
-In 2002, he established and headed the group retro and syndication unit.
-Christian Mumenthaler served as group chief risk officer between 2005 and 2007 and was head of life and health between 2007 and 2010.
-In January 2011, he was appointed chief marketing officer reinsurance and member of the group executive committee, and became chief executive officer reinsurance that October.
+In 2002, he established and headed the Group Retro and Syndication unit.
+Mumenthaler served as Group Chief Risk Officer between 2005 and 2007 and was Head of Life & Health between 2007 and 2010.
+In January 2011, he was appointed Chief Marketing Officer Reinsurance and a member of the Group Executive Committee and became Chief Executive Officer Reinsurance in October 2011.

+In July 2016, Christian Mumenthaler was appointed Group Chief Executive Officer.
+On 1 January 2023, he additionally assumed the role of Chairman of the Swiss Re Strategic Council.
+He was Group Chief Executive Officer until July 2024.

 The World Economic Forum appointed Christian Mumenthaler as a Young Global Leader from 2005-2010.

 Christian Mumenthaler has a Ph.D. from the Institute of Molecular Biology and Biophysics at the Swiss Federal Institute of Technology (ETH) in Zurich.

 Prior to his career in business, he created the 1994 Amiga computer game Colonial Conquest II, and made covers for albums by industrial music acts such as Front Line Assembly and X Marks the Pedwalk.

+In 2023, Mumenthaler was named on the Time 100 Climate list.